missimx/missimx-api-rest/README.md

 			site_id: 1,
 			sign: the result of signing the request parameter with api_secret, sign_type:Use api_secret to sign the request parameters,which is currently supporting MD5, HmacSHA256.Please note that they are case sensitive, and the signature method is described separately.
-			symbol: the name of the trading pair，such as BTCCNY、LTCCNY、ETHCNY , timestamp:timestamp, note: Some systems take the value of milliseconds and need to convert to seconds (10 digits).
+			symbol: the name of the trading pair，such as BTCUSDT、LTCUSDT、ETHUSDT , timestamp:timestamp, note: Some systems take the value of milliseconds and need to convert to seconds (10 digits).
 The system determines that the error is within 10 seconds of the legal timestamp.
 }
 		response：